oracle/weblogic-kubernetes-operator/site/server-lifecycle.md

 #### Shut Down All the Servers
 Sometimes the user needs to completely shut down the domain (i.e. take it out of service).
-The simplest was to do this is to set the domain level "serverStartPolicy" to "NEVER":
 ```
    domain:
      spec: